UK Tier 2 Sponsor List Explained 2025

 The Home Office maintains the list of sponsors to identify all employers that have the required permission to employ sponsored workers under routes such as the Skilled Worker visa, Health and Care Worker visa and other temporary work visas.

+The list is regularly updated to reflect the current status of sponsors, with employers being added or removed based on application approval and compliance with the rules.
 The Tier 2 Sponsor List is an official record of employers who have been granted a licence to sponsor non-UK nationals under the Skilled Worker route.
+It’s grown substantially in recent years, and now includes over 120,000 employers.

 To be eligible to hire skilled workers from abroad, UK employers must apply for and be granted a sponsor licence, a process involving rigorous checks to ensure that the employer is genuine, capable of fulfilling sponsorship duties, and committed to maintaining compliance with UK immigration laws.